New Visa Regime For Afghanistan To Bring Neighbors Closer: Speaker NA - UrduPoint

 New Visa Regime For Afghanistan To Bring Neighbors Closer: Speaker NA

-ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Sep, 2020 ) :Speaker National Assembly Asad Qaiser Wednesday welcomed the decision of the Federal cabinet to accord approval to the new visa policy for Afghanistan.
+ISLAMABAD, Oct 4 (UrduPoint / Pakistan Point News - 4th Oct, 2020 ) :Speaker National Assembly Asad Qaiser has welcomed the decision of the Federal cabinet to accord approval to the new visa policy for Afghanistan.

 He said that this decision came at a time when Dr. Abdullah Abdullah, the Chair of the High Council for National Reconciliation in Afghanistan was in Pakistan.